"HEALTH BAR IN YOUR FACE!"

 - Squigley's Mushroom Samba-inspired WOW turns into a dove.

 - When Percy sleeps on the back of the chair, with Zs — he rolls off and onto Pooch, and the falling Z turns to an N.

 - The Daily Derp: Derpy using the chapter number to fuel a bonfire.

-- Happens occasionally in Roommates, like when James noticed that the icon in his speechbubble was out of date and climbed up a panel (using the panel border for support) to fix it.
+- Like when James noticed that the icon in his speechbubble was out of date and climbed up a panel (using the panel border for support) to fix it.